-If you’re worried about your kids experimenting with marijuana, dabbing probably won’t be their first exposure to it.
+Dabbing, what it is, who is doing it, and why it is a problem may be mysteries to you.
 The word dabbing refers to a complicated way of inhaling marijuana.
-To be sure, a simple joint is far more likely to make it into your teen’s hands than all of the equipment needed to do a dab.
+However, if you’re worried about your kids experimenting with marijuana, dabbing probably won’t be their first exposure to it.
+For one thing, a simple joint is far more likely to make it into your teen’s hands than all of the equipment needed to do a dab.
 Still, it’s wise to be aware of the current trends so that you can talk to your teen about it with ease.

 What Is Dabbing?

 Dabbing, or “doing a dab,” is a way to smoke marijuana in a highly concentrated form.
 The marijuana concentrate usually looks like a honey-colored wax, thus the nicknames “honeycomb,” “ear wax” or “budder.”
 To do a dab, you’d need special equipment, including a hand held blow torch and a pipe not unlike a bong.
 A metal piece inside the pipe is heated with the blow torch, and then the wax is added to this metal piece, known as a “nail.”

 When the wax comes into contact with the hot surface, it bubbles and smokes.
 This smoke is inhaled through the top of the pipe.
 In short, dabbing is a process that is more likely to be done by people who already smoke marijuana on a regular basis and who want a more concentrated high.
 Your teen might come into contact with dabbing through a friend or friend of a friend.
 You’re less likely to stumble upon your teen taking a hit of dab in the basement of your own home.